Monogramm/docker-wordpress/README.md

 Docker image for Wordpress.

-Provides full database configuration, memcached and LDAP support.
+Provides full database configuration, memcached and LDAP support and [WP-CLI](https://developer.wordpress.org/cli/commands/).

 ## What is Wordpress ?